 One for the Preparatory One-Year Programme:

 Dutch as a Foreign Language in an Academic

-Context for the 2022-2023 academic year (to be submitted to Linguapolis) and;
+Context for the 2025-2026 academic year (to

+be submitted by Linguapolis) and;

-One for the undergraduate degree you intend to start in the 2023-2024 academic year (to be submitted to the Flemish university or university of applied sciences and arts in question).
+• One for the (under) graduate degree you intend to start in the 2026-2027 academic year (to be submitted by the Flemish university or university of applied sciences and arts in question).

-After having received both Letters of Acceptance (one from Linguapolis for 2022-2023 and one from the institute organising the undergraduate degree starting in the 2023-2024 academic year) you can start the procedure for obtaining a student visa.
+After having received both Letters of Acceptance (one from Linguapolis for 2025-2026 and one from the institute organising the (under) graduate degree starting in the 2026-2027 academic year) you can start the procedure for obtaining a student visa.